CeNCOOS/web-analytics-concave/README.md

 ## Output
 `generate-analytics.py` creates a csv file which is then moved over to skyrocket8 via a scp command.
 In order to scp, you have to setup an SSH-KEY and give the public key to Skyrocket8.
 Pat can help with setting this up.

+## Update
+The new google data api (ga4) is running currently on the CeNCOOS website.
+The monthly file and daily files are now get_monthly_ga4_update.py and get_analytics_ga4_cencoos_update.py